 The submission must be in English, must be an original, unpublished work that is not simultaneously being considered for publication by another journal and should not, in general, exceed 12 000 words.
-Submissions of less than 4000 words may be considered for the Cases and Comments sections, which may secure earlier publication.
+Submissions between 4000 and 6000 words may be considered for the Cases and Comments sections.
+Submissions in the form of book review essays (engaging critically with one or more books) should be between 4000 and 6000 words.

 Please avoid polite legal cliches such as the learned judge , the learned author , with respect , with the greatest respect , it is submitted etc.